Instructor

 A Middle Eastern Performer & Teacher, the ONLY one in the whole San Francisco Bay Area!!

 Hala grew up in Alexandria, Egypt to the rhythms and melodies of the Middle East.
 She has been dancing since she was a child and brings her own graceful, elegant and authentic style to the dance.
 Hala exposes the cultural, historical and native dimensions of the dance as it's done in the East.
 Her dance style is heavily influenced by the folkloric Egyptian traditions that are less known in the West.
-Hala studies regularly with many Egyptian Master teachers and brings the latest dance styles, music, fashion and traditions from Egypt every year.
+Hala studies regularly with many Egyptian Master teachers and brings the latest dance styles, music, fashion and trends from Egypt every year.
 She organizes and leads annual music and dance tours to Egypt.
-Her most recent teachers include Master Egyptian stars: Farida Fahmy, Raqia Hassan, Dina, Mahmoud Reda, Badia'a, Mervat Mongy, Nagwa Fuad, Zizi Mostafa, Hamada Hosam El Din, Hassan Afifi and many others.
+Her teachers include Master Egyptian stars like Mahmoud Reda, Farida Fahmy, Raqia Hassan, Aida Nour, Dina, Tito, Badia'a, Mervat Mongy, Nagwa Fuad, Zizi Mostafa, Hamada Hosam El Din, Hassan Afifi and many others.
 Hala also studies and performs with American and Canadian stars including Hadia, Sahra Kent, Alexandra King, Morocco, Ansuya, Jillina, Amar Gamal, Dondi Dahlin, Lorna Zilba and many others.

 Praised not only for the authenticity of form and style but also for the immaculate rhythm of her choreographies, Hala, a native of Egypt, has risen to be one of the most authentic dancers today.
 Her performances are captivating with a lot of passion and energy.